OfficeDev/office-js-docs-pr/docs/concepts/browsers-used-by-office-web-add-ins.md

 Which browser is used depends on:

 - The computer's operating system.
-- Whether the add-in is running in Office on the web, Microsoft 365, or non-subscription Office 2013 or later.
+- Whether the add-in is running in Office on the web, Microsoft 365, or perpetual (also called "non-subscription" or "one-time purchase") Office 2013 or later.
+- Within the perpetual versions of Office, whether the add-in is running in the "consumer" or "commercial" (also called "volume-licensed" or "LTSC") variation.

 > [!IMPORTANT]
 > **Internet Explorer still used in Office Add-ins**
 >
-> Some combinations of platforms and Office versions, including one-time-purchase versions through Office 2019, still use the webview control that comes with Internet Explorer 11 to host add-ins, as explained in this article.
+> Some combinations of platforms and Office versions, including perpetual versions through Office 2019, still use the webview control that comes with Internet Explorer 11 to host add-ins, as explained in this article.
 We recommend (but don't require) that you continue to support these combinations, at least in a minimal way, by providing users of your add-in a graceful failure message when your add-in is launched in the Internet Explorer webview.
 Keep these additional points in mind:
 >
 > - Office on the web no longer opens in Internet Explorer.
 Consequently, [AppSource](/office/dev/store/submit-to-appsource-via-partner-center) no longer tests add-ins in Office on the web using Internet Explorer as the browser.
 > - AppSource still tests for combinations of platform and Office *desktop* versions that use Internet Explorer, however it only issues a warning when the add-in does not support Internet Explorer; the add-in is not rejected by AppSource.